Upward Mobility Program

 What Is the Upward Mobility Program?

-The Upward Mobility Program is designed to provide designated groups of State employees with career counseling and, contingent upon available funding, direct-paid educational and training opportunities that will permit employees to work toward advancement in selected career paths.
+The Upward Mobility Program is a joint venture of the State of Illinois and American Federation of State, County and Municipal Employees (AFSCME) designed to provide designated groups of State employees with career counseling and, contingent upon available funding, direct-paid educational and training opportunities that will permit employees to work toward advancement in selected career paths.

 Advantages: